July 26, 2019 by April King

 You can read the Inheritance Tax Manual on “Waiver of loans by deed” here.

-If you are a parent lending money to your child, ensure there is a signed written acknowledgment.
+If you are a parent lending money to your child, ensure there is a signed written acknowledgement.

 If you release a loan and therefore release your child from this debt as an intended gift for Inheritance Tax Planning, ensure this release is by a valid deed.